matmoi/gopro-stream/README.md

 ## gateway

 > Requirements
 >> gateway must be able to connect to two endpoints simultaneously.
-One is required to connect to GoPro camera through wifi, the other is needed to forward the stream to the server.
+One is required to connect to GoPro camera through wifi, the other is needed to forward stream to the server.
 It could be a cellular connection for mobile phones for instance, or a wired connection for computers.

 - connected to GoPro via wifi
 - use [goproh4](https://github.com/citolen/goproh4) npm package to control camera (notably start preview command)